cgarrigues/Magento-Healthcheck/README.md

 ./healthcheck
 ```

+Note that although it can collect some data if not run as root, running as root will provide a more thorough report, so please run it that way if possible.

 The output of the script include ANSI escape characters.
 If you view the output through less, you will want to use the -R flag:

 ```bash